Best Frankenmuth Restaurants | By Sherry Trautman | Traveling Michigan

 WHAT IN THE WORLD IS HEF AND WHY A DACHSHUND?

-Hef is a German style Hefeweizen is a top fermented, unfiltered and lightly hopped beer.
-The Hef’s sweet hints of clove and banana makes this excellent beer unique.
+Hef is a German style Hefeweizen that is a top fermented, unfiltered and lightly hopped beer.
+The Hef’s hints of clove and banana makes this beer unique.
 Frankenmuth Brewery's Hef was the 2016 World Expo of Beer Competition Gold Medal Winner, for Best German Wheat!

 Address: 425 S. MAIN ST. FRANKENMUTH, MI

 Oh yeah, and the Frankenmuth Brewery has food too!
 When I spotted the Michigan Cherry Salad I was sold.
 The others in our party ordered the Smoked Sausage Platter and Burgers.
 Our server was friendly, the atmosphere was festive and the everyone was pleased with their meals.
 Would we return?
 Heck yeah.